|Email: s dot panichelli at warwick dot ac dot uk|

 I joined the Global Sustainable Development Department in May 2017.
 Before this, I worked in the School of Languages and Social Sciences at Aston University, in the Modern Languages Department at Wingate University and in the Department of Spanish and Portuguese at Princeton University.

-My research focuses on Caribbean Studies from an interdisciplinary point of view, bridging the areas of Cultural Studies, Sociology, and Oral History.
+My research focuses on Caribbean Studies from an interdisciplinary point of view, bridging the areas of Cultural Studies, International Relations, and Oral History.

 I obtained a PhD in Hispanic Philology from the University of Granada in 2006.
 In 2004 I co-authored a book on the relationship between Fidel Castro and Colombian Nobel Prize winner: Gabo y Fidel.
 El paisaje de una amistad (Espasa Calpe) / Fidel and Gabo.
 The Portrait of a friendship (Pegasus 2010).
 The book was translated into six languages.
 My most recent monograph analyses the testimony of a persecuted homosexual Cuban writer in Reinaldo Arenas’ Pentagony (Tamesis Books, 2016).